vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 The idea is this.
 Accepting some combination of (1)-(4) as the definition of evidentiality means that an evidential mental state is (1) factual, (2) nonrecollective.

-And, moreover, evidential constitutivism claims that
+And, moreover, evidential internalism claims that

 A. properties (1) and (2) are what make a mental state evidential
 B. detecting via introspection that a mental state has (1) and (2) is how we know that it is evidential

-Claim A represents metaphysical constituvism and Claim B represents epistemic constitutivism.
-The objection above pertains just to Claim B (metaphysical constitutivism is the topic of chapter 2).
+Claim A represents metaphysical constituvism and Claim B represents epistemic internalism.
+The objection above pertains just to Claim B (metaphysical internalism is the topic of chapter 2).

 Under <refn v="not being modulated by a subject unlocated property">Def (1)</refn>, above, factuality is understood in the following way: A mental state is factual iff its content consists of two parts—a subject and a predicate—and the subject is the locus of the predicate.